 There is only limited evidence from predominantly regional paleo proxies for the evolution of Southern Ocean sea ice before the instrumental record and estimates are not available for all proxy target periods (Section 9.3.2).
 Proxies from marine sediments for intervals preceding and following the MPWP indicate open water conditions with less sea-ice than modern conditions (Taylor-Silva and Riesselman, 2018; Ishino and Suto, 2020).
 During the LGM, proxies indicate that summer sea ice coverage reached the polar ocean front (e.g., Nair et al., 2019).
 More recently, sea ice coverage appears to have fluctuated substantially throughout the Holocene (e.g., for the western Amundsen Sea, Lamping et al., 2020).
-At the beginning of the CE, regional summer sea ice coverage in the north-western Ross Sea was lower than today (Tesi et al., 2020).
+At the beginning of the CE, regional summer sea ice coverage in the northwestern Ross Sea was lower than today (Tesi et al., 2020).
 Crosta et al. (2021) suggest, based on different proxies, four different phases with 7–10 months periods of sea ice occurrence per year in the Antarctic region off Adelie Land during the CE, where each phase was several hundred years long.